 Google Analytics and Adobe Analytics both are web analytics services used in the measurement, collection, analysis and reporting of web data for purposes of understanding and optimizing web usage.
-However, Web analytics is not just a process for measuring web traffic, but can be used as a tool for business and market research, and to assess and improve the effectiveness of a website.
+However, Web analytics is not just a process for measuring web traffic but can be used as a tool for business and market research, and to assess and improve the effectiveness of a website.

 These analytics applications can also help companies measure the results of traditional print or broadcast advertising campaigns.
 It helps one to estimate how, traffic to a website changes after the launch of a new advertising campaign.
-Web analytics provide information about the number of visitors to a website and the number of page views.
+Web analytics provides information about the number of visitors to a website and the number of page views.
 It helps gauge traffic and popularity trends which are useful for market research.

 However, many terms are used in consistent ways from one major analytics tool to another, so the following list, based on those conventions, can be a useful starting point to describe analytics metrics defined by either-

 - Hit – A request for a file from the web server.
 Available only in log analysis.
 The number of hits received by a website is frequently cited to assert its popularity, but this number is extremely misleading and dramatically overestimates popularity.
 A single webpage typically consists of multiple (often dozens) of discrete files, each of which is counted as a hit as the page is downloaded, so the number of hits is really an arbitrary number more reflective of the complexity of individual pages on the website than the website’s actual popularity.
 The total number of visits or page views provides a more realistic and accurate assessment of popularity.